rahulkolekardev/DataPrep-Lite/README.md

 ### From PyPI (Recommended)

-Once DataPrep-Lite is published to PyPI, you can install it using pip:
+DataPrep-Lite is published to PyPI, you can install it using pip:

 ```bash
 pip install dataprep-lite